Broadband Plan Finder™

 What are my broadband options in Australia?

 - How long is the contract?
 Most broadband plans are offered on a 24-month contract.
 This can make plans cheaper, but restricts your flexibility if you plan to move house or decide you're not happy with your current provider.
-Plans that run for shorter periods or on a month-to-month basis also exist; typically with these you'll pay higher installation costs, and will often have to buy your modem/router/connection device outright.
-For mobile broadband, you can sign up for long-life prepaid plans that run for much longer periods (up to two years in some cases) without tying you to a contract.
+Plans that run for shorter periods or on a month-to-month basis also exist, though typically you'll pay higher installation costs, and will often have to buy your modem/router/connection device outright.

 - How much data do you get?
 The data allowance for broadband plans is typically measured in gigabytes (GB) per month.
 The higher the amount, the more you'll pay each month.
-(Note that on virtually all current plans in the Australian market, both downloads and uploads count against your total, though this wasn't always the case.)
 Some providers offer "unlimited" connections, though these will invariably include an "acceptable usage policy" that allows customers to be cut off if their usage is deemed excessive.
-There aren't any unlimited options for mobile broadband.

 - Are there unmetered options for services like Netflix?
 Some plans don't count viewing on Netflix, Stan, Presto or other streaming entertainment providers.
 That can allow you to opt for a lower (and cheaper) download allowance.
 Obviously this isn't a concern if you have an "unlimited" plan.